defeo/class-cost/technical-annex.md

 - ERC Grant 669891, Almacrypt (http://www.almacrypt.eu/), which
-  mainly focuses on elliptic curve and integer factoring cryptanalyses, but has also occasionally touched upon isogeny based cryptography.
+  mainly focuses on elliptic curve and integer factoring cryptanalyses, but has also occasionally touched upon isogeny-based cryptography.
 - ERC Grant 805031, EPOQUE, focusing on secure implementation of NIST post-quantum candidates.

-The level of support these past and present project provide to isogeny based cryptography is very limited.
-By looking more broadly at public investments on research in cryptography, it is apparent that isogeny-based cryptography is underrepresented.
-By bringing to life a coordinated research effort on isogeny based cryptography, the Action will consolidate Europe's lead on the topic, will bring it to a level of maturity otherwise hardly achievable, and will bootstrap a virtuous cycle leading to an increased representation of isogeny based cryptography in European and international research programmes.
+The level of support these past and present project provide to isogeny-based cryptography is very limited.
+Looking more broadly at public investment in cryptographic research, it is apparent that isogeny-based cryptography is under-represented.
+By bringing to life a coordinated research effort on isogeny-based cryptography, the Action will consolidate Europe's lead on the topic, will bring it to a level of maturity otherwise hardly achievable, and will bootstrap a virtuous cycle leading to an increased representation of isogeny-based cryptography in European and international research programmes.